 January is the month when I like to experiment with more whole grain recipes, so I bought bag of King Arthur White Whole Wheat Flour to try some new things.
-This lemon poppy seed bread is adapted from the King Arthur Book of Whole Grain Baking and it’s delicious.
-It’s very lemony, has a little crunchiness from the poppy seeds, and you can eat it for breakfast knowing you’ve at least got a few whole grains in.
+This is one of those things.
+It’s Lemon Poppy Seed Bread, and it is adapted from the King Arthur Book of Whole Grain Baking and it’s delicious.
+It’s very lemony, has a little crunchiness from the poppy seeds.
+Plus you can eat it for breakfast knowing you’ve at least got a few whole grains in.

 Lemon Poppy Seed Bread

 1 1/2 cup (6 oz) white whole wheat flour

 1/2 cup unsalted butter, softened